leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: astigmatism-treatment_general-cornearefractive
 - What is the treatment for astigmatism?
+- Need surgery for astigmatism?
+- how can i get rid of astigmatism
+- how do i reduce astig
+- can lasik treat astigmatism?
+- my optician says i have astigmatism, what should i do
 - How to treat astigmatism?
 - How to heal astigmatism?
 - How to cure astigmatism?